SimaticResearchActivity/FBAE/README.md

   - *Session layer* ==> *Algorithm layer*
     - *Session layer* calls `AlgoLayer::execute()` method to launch *Algorithm layer*.
 Note that we stay in `execute()` method until *Algorithm layer* is done executing.
     - Then it calls `AlgoLayer::totalOrderBroadcast()` method for each total-order broadcast it has to make.
-    - Finally it calls `AlgoLayer::terminate()` method to tell the *Algorithm layer* than it can shutdwon.
+    - Finally it calls `AlgoLayer::terminate()` method to tell the *Algorithm layer* than it can shutdown.
   - *Algorithm layer* ==> *Session layer*
     - Once *Algorithm layer* considers it is fully initialized locally, it calls `SessionLayer::callbackInitDone()` method in *Session layer*.
     - Each time a message can be delivered, it calls `SessionLayer::callbackDeliver()` method.
 - *Algorithm layer* / *Communication layer*
   - *Algorithm layer* ==> *Communication layer*
     - *Algorithm layer* calls `CommLayer::openDestAndWaitIncomingMsg()` method when it wants to:
-      1. accept commpunication links (e.g. connections in the case of TCP) from other processes,
+      1. accept communication links (e.g. connections in the case of TCP) from other processes,
       2. establish communication links with other processes,
       3. wait for incoming messages until `CommLayer::terminate()` is called.
     - When *Algorithm layer* needs to send a message to another process, it can use: